toebeann/BepInEx.Subnautica/README.md

 1. [Download Tobey's BepInEx Pack for Subnautica](https://github.com/toebeann/BepInEx.Subnautica/releases/latest/download/BepInEx.zip)
 1. Extract the contents of the downloaded archive into the game folder:
-    - On Windows and Linux/SteamDeck, the game folder is the folder containing the game executable `Subnautica.exe`
+    - On Windows and Linux (SteamOS etc.), the game folder is the folder containing the game executable `Subnautica.exe`
     - On macOS, the game folder is the folder containing the game executable `Subnautica.app`
 1. Depending on your operating system:
     - Windows users: Run the game.
 If everything runs correctly, you will see the BepInEx console pop up on your desktop.
-    - Linux/SteamDeck & macOS users: Follow the configuration instructions for your operating system below:
+    - Linux (SteamOS etc.) & macOS users: Follow the configuration instructions for your operating system below:

-### Configuration (Linux/SteamDeck)
+### Configuration on Linux (SteamOS etc.)

 1. In Steam, go to the game's properties and set the launch arguments to:
     ```